S14mx/ten-thousand/README.md

-LAB - Class 08
+# LAB - Class 09

 Project: Dice Ten Thousand
 Authors: Pedro Perez, Ibraheem Ibraheem, Sergii Otryshko, Jacob Amsbury

 ## Program purpose

-Program creates a game with six dice that keeps track of gamers score.
+Program creates a game of dice that you can play for fun.

 ## How to run

-Game still under development.
-We are developing the game through test driven code.
+Run `python -m ten_thousand.game` command in the terminal from the root directory of the project.

 ## How to test